I’ve been feeling a bit guilty about not working on my research for the past two weeks.

 But one thing I can report is that my paper abstract has been accepted for an international conference taking place in Hong Kong next year – I am going, for sure!

-It’s also odd, after I arrive in Tokyo, how quickly I switch back to the way of life which I used to have before moving to Europe.
+It’s also odd, after I arrive in Tokyo, how quickly I switch back to the way of life I had before moving to Europe.
 I have been keeping myself busy, meeting people every single day for lunches and dinners outside, and eating too much.

-Always, I get jet lag for one week after flying from the UK to Japan (very little jet lag after travelling from Japan to the UK, though).
+I always get jet lag for a week after flying from the UK to Japan (but very little after travelling from Japan to the UK).
 But this time, a busy schedule has helped me to maintain my sleeping routine and maximise my activities here.
-I’ve made trips non-stop, not just around Tokyo but to Kyoto, Fukuoka, Kumamoto and Kagoshima.
+I’ve made non-stop trips, not just around Tokyo but also to Kyoto, Fukuoka, Kumamoto, and Kagoshima.

 Japanese restaurant: Ningyocho Imahan

 It’s a classic and our all-time favourite Japanese restaurant.
-Imahan have different types of Japanese food, and for lunch, we ordered their signature bento-style Imahan Lunch Gozen with appetiser, miso soup, sashimi and steak.
+Imahan offers different types of Japanese food, and for lunch we ordered their signature bento-style Imahan Lunch Gozen with an appetiser, miso soup, sashimi, and steak.
 The presentation is so neat and beautiful, and the food is very tasty.
 That’s why I always take my parents to this place; my dad loves it!

 Next week, I’ll wrap up the second year of my PhD and write a reflection on activities and fieldwork during 2018.